Jamai 420: Development

-Rabi Kinagi clarified it will be a commercial romantic comedy film which would bring together Ankush Hazra, Payel, Soham Chakraborty, Hiran, Mimi Chakraborty and Nusrat Jahan on the silver screen for the first time.
+Ravi Kinagi clarified it will be a commercial romantic comedy film which would bring together Ankush Hazra, Payel, Soham Chakraborty, Hiran, Mimi Chakraborty and Nusrat Jahan on the silver screen for the first time.
 Raj Chakraborty made a special appearance and joined the cast in Bangkok on 16 April, for shooting.

 Marketing

 The film's first poster starring the lead characters as well as the first song was uploaded on 3 May 2015.